 - Section 1 Introduction.
 This section provides a clear overview of what has been done to produce this deliverable, including its main goals, overall scope, and structure. - Section 2 Preliminary Analyses for Simulation Exercises.
-The section is the follow-up of the work carried out in D2.5 for defining SAFETY4RAILS Use-Cases and provides the basis for the definition of the simulation exercises in Section 4. - Section 3 Simulation Exercises Overview, providing a quick look into the simulation exercises planned during the project. - Section 4 Simulation Exercises Handbook (First Version).
-This section provides the scenarios definition, exercise scripts and many organisational details required for the simulation exercise run available for public dissemination. - Section 5 Conclusion.
+The section is the follow-up of the work carried out in D2.5 for defining SAFETY4RAILS Use-Cases and provides the basis for the definition of the simulation exercises in Section 4.
+This section reproduces largely what was already written in D8.2. - Section 3 Simulation Exercises Overview, providing a quick look into the simulation exercises planned during the project.
+This section reproduces largely what was written in D8.2. - Section 4 Simulation Exercises Handbook (Final Version).
+This section provides the scenarios definition, exercise scripts and many organisational details required for the simulation exercises run.
+Section 4.1 and 4.2 have been extracted from D8.2, while section 4.3 and 4.4 have been newly developed in this final version - Section 5 Conclusion.